 Brake fluid is usually clear or yellow, sometimes brown if it is old.
 It should feel oily to the touch; but, the big giveaway is its unmistakable fishy smell.
 A leak may indicate the master cylinder is on its way out.

 The most common car leak color is transparent or clear.
 Although, if you park on a dark surface such as a street; you may think it is something else.
 Fortunately, that fluid isn’t a leak at all.
 Instead, what you have is water condensation from the air conditioner.
 Reach down and touch the fluid and you’ll see it is nothing but water.

 This leak should look black or brown; and will feel thick and slippery between your fingers.
 A slight acidic smell might also be a good indicator.
-Any of this under your vehicle tells us there’s an issue with a leaking oil filter seal; a loose oil pan plug or a worn/leaking oil gasket.
+Any of this under your vehicle tells us there’s an issue with a leaking oil filter seal; a loose oil pan plug or a worn/leaking gasket and sometime a head gasket.

 Look for a puddle of neon green, pink blue or orange.
 And, is slightly slippery between your fingers and smells slightly sweet.
 This leak indicates an issue with your radiator; water pump, coolant reservoir, heater or radiator hoses.